SammyGutierrez335/Map-My-Paws/ProductionReadme.md

     creating an instance of the Map class
 Registering the Listeners

-3 difficult things
+## Challenges faced during the development of this app.
-One of the difficult things was teh collection of the waypoints into the slice of state.
+The collection of the waypoints into the slice of state.
-Deleting Markers
+Having my right clicking (removal of markers/waypoints) update the route and slice of state.
-Passing in directions and having the map find and use the coordinates (reverseGeocoder) Polylines
+Passing in directions and having the map find and use the coordinates (reverseGeocoder) Rendering Path Polylines
-Having my right clicking (removal of markers/waypoints) update the route.